jacobquirke/100-days-of-code/log.md

 **Today's Progress** Completed codeacademy React.js Part I - onto Part II.
 Didn't do as much as I wanted to today but I have all day tomorrow to smash it!

 **Thoughts** Doesn't feel like a normal day anymore without a good portion of it devoted to coding.
 It just makes sense to work on it even when it doesn't make sense.
 Deos that make sense?

+### Day 21: 24 October 2019: Thursday

+**Today's Progress** Slowly whittling down what I should really focus on - I need to be really strong in the front end before moving onto anything else fully.
+Master HTML, CSS & JavaScript through building projects.
+Tutorials only work so far.
+Worked on React which, in turn, made me wish to go back to basics.

+**Thoughts** Don't feel confident in more complicated ideas - I need to focus on the projects I have and learning through them.